codeforequity-at/botium-connector-directline3/README.md

 ### DIRECTLINE3_ACTIVITY_TEMPLATE
 _default: {}_

 JSON object holding the activity template used for sending activities to the bot.
+Can be used to hold for example channelData:

+    ...
+    "DIRECTLINE3_ACTIVITY_TEMPLATE": {
+      "channelData": {
+        "kb": "demo"
+      }
+    },
+    ...

 ### DIRECTLINE3_ACTIVITY_VALIDATION
-_default: 'error'
+_default: 'error'_

 Set to 'warning' if you want to suppress activity validation errors.

+### DIRECTLINE3_WELCOME_ACTIVITY
+_default: empty_

+Send some activity upfront to start a session.
+Can be used to simulate the webchat/join event.

+    ...
+    "DIRECTLINE3_WELCOME_ACTIVITY": {
+      "type": "event",
+      "name": "webchat/join",
+      "value": {
+        "language": "de-DE"
+      },
+      "channelData": {
+        "kb": "demo"
+      }
+    },
+    ...

 # Current Restrictions